Pipes (advertisement)

 Pipes is a television advertisement in the United Kingdom for Tango Orange, which first aired in October 2004.

 The advertisement was in the "You Know When You've Been Tango'd" campaign for the drink, which was revived in 2002.
-The thirty second clip shows a man wrapped in a carpet filled with oranges, balanced on top of five concrete pipes, with both the carpet and pipes attached to a string, which at the other end was attached to a sheet of grass.
+The thirty second clip shows a man wrapped in a carpet filled with oranges, balanced on top of five concrete pipes, with both the carpet and pipes attached to a string, which at the other end was attached to a goat.

-A goat is shown eating the grass, to a point where the grass sheet moves, thus the string is broken and the carpet and pipes roll down a hill, until they hit a tree, with the man still inside, followed by the five concrete pipes quickly running into the carpet.
+The goat is shown eating the grass, it then moves to the next sheet, which then pulls the string, thus causing the string to be broken and the carpet and pipes roll down a hill, until they hit a tree, with the man still inside, followed by the five concrete pipes quickly running into the carpet.
 The man crawls out the carpet as the "commentator" describes the event as "the hit of the whole fruit".

 On 11 November 2004, Remembrance Day, the Advertising Standards Authority Watchdog banned the advertisement.
 The watchdog took the rare step of acting before a formal decision was reached on whether the advert, for Tango, had breached industry rules.
 The watchdog, which received four complaints, feared children could copy the commercial and harm themselves.

 This meant that considered re runs of the adverts in the beginning of 2005 were cancelled.